abustany/gollery/README.md

 The first build will take a while, since it needs to download the base image, and all the dependencies needed to build Gollery.
 However, all of that will be cached, so subsequent builds will be much faster.
-Once the builds completes, there will be a tar.bz2 archive in the `build/out` folder.
+Once the builds completes, there will be a tar.bz2 archive in the `build` folder.
 That archive can be unzipped on the target server, and Gollery can be started with the `run.sh` script after editing the `app.conf` file as in the other scenarios.